simonpacis/WriteLater/README.md

 The list action runs the prep action automatically.

 ### Install to path
+You want to run Write Later globally on your system?
+How to?

 Eventually I'll probably bundle it as a phar, but the project is not set up for that at the moment.
 I recommend you put the entire directory in a script collection directory somewhere (e.g.
 Documents/Scripts/WriteLater), and create a file with the following contents: